-BDAG is considered the authoritative lexicon of the Greek NT, and it says: In the Greco-Roman world, a mystērion is about mystery religions, “with their secrets teachings, religious and political in nature, concealed with many strange customs and ceremonies.
+BDAG is considered by many to be the authoritative lexicon of the Greek NT, and it says: In the Greco-Roman world, a mystērion is about mystery religions, “with their secrets teachings, religious and political in nature, concealed with many strange customs and ceremonies.
 The principal rites remain unknown because of a reluctance in antiquity to divulge things.”
 In other words, Greco-Roman mysteries were about concealment.

 In contrast, in the NT, it will be about disclosure of God’s plan, revealed only in part in Bible prophecies, and now these mysteries were fulfilled and completely revealed in Christ.
 As God’s plan moves from one age to the next, this is called eschatology (the study or science of last things or a shift in ages that God ordains).

 “kingdom of God”: see v.
 1 for more comments.

 “it has been given”: the verb form is in the passive, so it reflects the divine passive, which is an understated way of saying that God is behind the scenes working and revealing the mysteries.
 But are the disciples “pre-tuned” or predisposed in their hearts and minds to receive the knowledge of the mysteries of the kingdom?
 Is.
 6:9-10 say that God withholds the mysteries because the people are resistant to hearing it.
 Their heart comes first; then God reveals what he can to hard heart, but the people can’t grasp it.